Real Estate Prices and Overview

 Notable & Unique: People

-average per capita income lower than 95.6% of the neighborhoods
+residents here is lower than that found in 95.6% of the neighborhoods

 Notable & Unique: Occupations

-that the Cedar Ave / E 79th St neighborhood in particular stands out
+The Cedar Ave / E 79th St neighborhood has a greater proportion of

 Notable & Unique: Real Estate